How to buy car insurance in 5 easy steps

 Choose your state from the dropdown below to find out about the best companies and average auto insurance costs in your area.

-Common policy language to know
+Common car insurance terms to know

 When you're buying car insurance, you may encounter some unfamiliar words and phrases.
 Here's some basic language to know when you're shopping for auto insurance.